kqlqkqlqF/Analyzation-of-shelter-overnight-occupancy/README.md

 - File `paper` contain the bibliography of the paper `references11.bib`, and the qmd file and PDF file for the paper.

 - File `other` contains materials that are not belongs to the upper categories.
-It includes:
+Literatures were not included since there's no literature for this article.

   - `sketches` contains sketches pictures, which show a general idea of what the graph and data should be like. you can find it in the "sketches" folder under `inputs`.